- Determine the needs of the end-users.

 Fig. 3.5 shows a typical nozzle of a garden hose.

 The task is designing an all-plastic hose nozzle.
 If 10 designers are given the same set of specs and independently design the hose nozzle, it’s likely to come up with ten completely different designs.

-Additionally, certain aspects of every design will be exactly the same because certain dimensions are governed by standards and no room for variation or creativity.
-For instance, the inside dimensions of the inlet thread will be exactly the same because these dimensions are governed by standards.
+Additionally, certain aspects of every design will be the same because certain dimensions are governed by standards and no room for variation or creativity.
+For instance, the inside dimensions of the inlet thread will be the same because these dimensions are governed by standards.

 However, other features vary from design to design, such as the shape of the product or the way it shuts off the water flow.

 On the other hand, the other plastic hose nozzle is a completely different design from the other hose nozzle in Fig.3.5.
-This product has a totally different image.
+This product has a different image.